EESSI/docs/docs/blog/posts/2025/10/eessi-eosc.md

 I didn't really do that myself though, I employed the services of an AI friend to help me navigate how to create/modify a template I got from the Tools Hub.

 One good thing about the Tools Hub is that it is _very_ easy to start by cloning an existing tool and then customising it for your use case.
 For me, that meant starting from [Simple Compute Node](https://open-science-cloud.ec.europa.eu/dashboard/tools-hub/tool-view?eo=MjEuMTExNjcvNDVGeWEy) and then adding an initialisation step that installs EESSI on the node.
-You can the critical difference in the `diff` below.
+You can see the most critical difference in the `diff` below.

 ```diff
 <     simple_node: